-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the cash balances, receipts, and disbursements for each governmental fund type as of and for the years ended December 31, 2021 and 2020 and the related notes to the financial statements of Wood County Family and Children First Council, Wood County, Ohio (the Council), and have issued our report thereon dated October 20, 2022, wherein we noted the Council followed financial reporting provisions Ohio Rev. Code § 117.38 and Ohio Admin.
-Code § 117-2-03(C) permit.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the cash balances, receipts, and disbursements for each governmental fund type combined total as of and for the years ended June 30, 2022 and 2021 and the related notes to the financial statements of the Appalachian Family and Children First Council, Lawrence County, Ohio (the Council) and have issued our report thereon dated May 8, 2023, wherein we noted the Council followed financial reporting provisions Ohio Rev. Code § 117.38 and Ohio Admin.
+Code 117-2-03(C) permit.
 We also noted the financial impact of COVID-19 and the continuing emergency measures which may impact subsequent periods of the Council.